pollfish/docs/terms/publisher.md

 Pollfish is an on-line survey platform (“The Service”), through which Researchers may conduct surveys.
 By registering to Pollfish, the researcher has the opportunity to create a questionnaire (or ask Pollfish to create a questionnaire for him based on specific data), and address the questionnaire to the specific public he targets.
 Surveys maybe conducted in a white label basis from time to time according to survey creator needs.
 Pollfish collaborates with Publishers of applications for smartphones and/or Website owners ((collectively hereinafter referred to as Publishers or “you”) in order to have access to users of these applications and websites.
 By integrating Pollfish SDK/libraries to their platform/websites and thus exposing their users to Pollfish surveys, developers gain revenue for each completed survey.
 Pollfish does not charge developers, who decide to integrate Pollfish SDK/libraries in their applications, with any costs.

-Bear in mind that in order to access the above-mentioned Pollfish Service you need to REGISTER.
+<b>Bear in mind that in order to access the above-mentioned Pollfish Service you need to REGISTER.</b>

 In order to use our services, you need to conform to and accept the present terms of Service Agreement (“the Agreement”) otherwise you will not have access to our Services.